 Early U.S. energy consumers replaced the use of wood with coal, petroleum and natural gas in the generation of electricity.
-Today, because the use of renewable energy sources such as solar power, wind power, and biofuel is increasing, consumption of old, non-renewable energy sources is gradually declining.
+Today, the use of renewable energy sources such as solar power, wind power and biofuel is increasing.
+As a result, the consumption of old, nonrenewable energy sources is declining.

-Of all U.S. energy consumption, a total of around 15% was from renewable sources in 2016—roughly a 33% increase over the 10% renewable energy consumption of the previous decade.
-So at least things are moving in the right direction.
+Of all U.S. energy consumption, a total of around 15% was from renewable sources in 2016.
+That’s roughly a 33% increase over the 10% renewable energy consumption of the previous decade.
+So at least matters are moving in the right direction.

-Moreover, renewables improve local air quality and, therefore, public health.
-Most renewable production does not damage the land as fossil-fuel extraction does.
-In many cases (especially solar and wind) renewable energy production uses little to no water.
+Moreover, renewables improve local air quality and thus public health.
+Most renewable production doesn’t damage the land like fossil-fuel extraction does.
+In many cases (especially with solar and wind), renewable energy production uses little to no water.

 Causes of the higher expense associated with renewable energy are often due to simple location issues.
-Many of the most ideal locations for renewable energy generation are found in relatively remote areas (like wind turbines in the deserts of Texas and California), making it comparatively expensive to construct lines to transport that electricity from rural sources to the areas where most people live.
+Many of the best locations for renewable energy generation are in remote areas, like wind turbines in Texas and California deserts.
+This makes it comparatively expensive to construct lines to transport electricity from rural sources to areas where most people live.